Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/effects/effect/iris.md

 ### Synchronized Eye and Head Movement

-You can use this effect for the eyes and the entire head in two separate steps to create a realistically looking animation of how your looks around randomly.
-First, create the iris animation on the eyes, then create a second animation on the entire head.
+You can use this effect for the eyes and the entire head in two separate steps to create a realistically looking animation of how your character looks around randomly.
+First, create the iris animation on the eyes, then create a second animation for the entire head.

 #### Eye Animation